Personal information of more than 800,000 blood donors exposed online by tech vendor: HSA

 "The database contained no other sensitive, medical or contact information," said HSA.

-The vendor's decision to put the donor data on an Internet-facing, unsecured database was done without HSA's knowledge and approval, the agency said, adding that it has made a police report.
+The vendor's decision to put the donor data on an Internet-facing, unsecured database was done without HSA's knowledge and approval, the agency said.

 On Mar 13 at 9.13am, HSA was informed by the Personal Data Protection Commission (PDPC) that a cybersecurity expert had alerted them to the database vulnerability.
 HSA then contacted Secur Solutions at 9.35am to remove the unsecured database from the Internet, and it was fully secured at 10am, it said.

-Preliminary investigations by HSA showed that its centralised blood bank systems were not affected, and other than the cybersecurity expert who flagged the vulnerability, no other unauthorised person had accessed the database online.
+Preliminary investigations by HSA showed that its centralised blood bank systems were not affected.
+The agency added that it has made a police report.

 HSA CEO Mimi Choong apologised to blood donors over the lapse by its vendor.